upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 ### External setup with all custom credentials

-If you want to provide the credentials for Apollo Syncers and/or Server, you could do so by creating the necessary Secrets in the `upbound-system` namespace, for example:
+For custom credentials with Apollo Syncers or Server, create a new secret in the `upbound-system` namespace:

 ```shell
 export SPACES_CONTROLLER_USER=spaces-controller